 - The scheduling software is integrated with your salon point of sale.
 With Square Appointments, you have a custom-build POS that helps you manage appointments and payments all from one app.
 This can save you time, keep you organized, and create a convenient experience for your employees and clients.

-- Scheduling software can be accessed anywhere.
-A client can access your booking software online, and you can run your business on mobile, an iPad, a desktop, or any other compatible devices.
+- Salon scheduling software can be accessed anywhere.
+A client can access your salon booking software online, and you can run your business on a mobile app, an iPad, a desktop, or any other compatible devices.

 Review your salon schedule every morning.